awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-view-metrics.md

 # Viewing Container Insights Metrics<a name="Container-Insights-view-metrics"></a>

-After you have Container Insights set up and it's collecting metrics, you can view those metrics on the CloudWatch automatic dashboards\.
+After you have Container Insights set up and it is collecting metrics, you can view those metrics in the CloudWatch console\.

 For Container Insights metrics to appear on your dashboard, you must complete the Container Insights setup\.
 For more information, see [Setting Up Container Insights](deploy-container-insights.md)\.